 This page will evolve over time as we get feedback from customers.
 If it's not a fit for your organization, please let us know at firstname.lastname@example.org with specific guidance on how this page can improve to recognize your situation.

 There are many log types, and not all of them are relevant to every organization.
-The following table shows the characteristics of the logs types as of PAN-OS 8.1:
+The following table shows the characteristics of the most common logs types:

 |Log Type||Splunk Sourcetype||Log Size||Log Frequency|

 |Threat : url||pan:threat||Large||Very High|

 |Threat : file||pan:threat||Large||High|